betabites/crash_bot_2/README.md

        Discord bot account and obtain these.
     2. Some services might throw errors until you enter an API key for them,
 4. Next, run `npm install` to install all dependencies.
 5. Now you're ready to go!
-Run `node index.js` to start up the Crash Bot framework!
+Run `npm run start-dev` to startup Crash Bot!
-    1. You'll need to stop and re-run this command each time you make changes.
+    1. You'll need to re-run this each time you make a change.
+This command will perform any transpiling required, and then run it.

 ## Directories